Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 4. Click Apply.

-3D Graphics Projection Properties
+Defining the 3D Graphics Projection properties

 3D Graphics Properties for Sensors - Projection is used to control the display of a sensor's cone into space as well as the sensor's extension into space.
 Extension distances define the length of a sensor's projection.
 For a constant space projection, enter the projection length in the Space Projection field.
 In this case, the distance is computed so that the projection of the outermost point on the contour along the bore sight is equal to the distance entered.
 This is a visualization property, not an analytical property.